"She flits and glides, strides and whirls musically so skillfully (...),

 that the listener's neck hairs stand up."

-Young violinist Katerina Chatzinikolau captivates her audience through her impetuous temperament and her energetic presence on stage.
-The diversity of her sound demonstrates an intense work with historically informed performance practice as well as with contemporary music.
-She was praised by the Leverkusener Stadtanzeiger with the words: “Pure implicitness how she devotes herself equally brilliantly to the classical as well as to contemporary music”.
+Her variety of sound testifies to an intensive work with historically informed performance practice as well as with contemporary music.
+The Leverkusen Stadtanzeiger praised her with the words "Pure naturalness, with which she devotes herself equally ingeniously to classical and contemporary music".

 equally brilliantly to classical as well

 Katerina is a first prize winner of the Golden Classical Music Awards 2020, the London International Music Competition, the eMuse International Music Competition and Alois Kottmann Prize.
 In 2017 she won the 2nd prize at the Panhellenic Young Soloist Competition and in 2015 she won the 1st prize at the Thöne International Competition, as well as the prize for the best interpretation of the contemporary commissioned work.

 From November 2021 until the end of the 2021/22 season, she was 3rd concertmaster with the Duisburg Philharmonic at the Deutsche Oper am Rhein, and from 2017 to 2019, she was 2nd concertmaster with the Bergische Symphoniker.
 From January 2023 she will be concertmaster of the Athens State Orchestra.